I didn’t know if Prague would end up capturing our hearts and imaginations the same as the first time we went.

 I’ll continue updating the blog, I still have Budapest, Istanbul, Munich, Strasbourg and more to go over

 We are so lucky to have had such a smooth trip, we had nothing stolen and no major sicknesses or injuries.
-No Covid scares and nothing was changed or cancelled due to Covid either.
+Nothing was changed or cancelled due to Covid either.
 The toughest travel days were already behind us, our flat tire in France and the cancelled ferry in Greece, and even those were ultimately so manageable.

 Thank you all for following along, there is plenty more to come!